rose-lang/rose/CONTRIBUTING.md

 make clean
 ```

-This doesn't clean everything; it keeps around downloaded files and Rust's
+This doesn't clean everything; it keeps around downloaded files.
+You should be
-`target` directory.
-You should be able to run `make all` right after it without
-an Internet connection.
+able to run `make all` right after it without an Internet connection.

 ## Site